omer-gulsoy/Web-WordGame/README.md

 Key Benefit:

-    "Word Hunt" game is a fun brain game that helps develop vocabulary and logic skills.
+    "Kelime Avı" game is a fun brain game that helps develop vocabulary and logic skills.
      It increases players' language and thinking skills by guessing words and analyzing feedback.
      It also expands vocabulary and encourages strategic thinking.
-"Word Hunt", fun In addition to being a game, it supports learning and developing intelligence.
+"Kelime Avı", fun In addition to being a game, it supports learning and developing intelligence.

 Programming Languages ​​I Use: